Zimbabwean diaspora: Ireland

 In the Republic of Ireland, there were approximately 5,348 Irish Zimbabweans, third among African countries behind Nigeria and South Africa.
 A minority of these may have ties to Ireland through family ancestry.
 Approximately 310 people, gained Irish citizenship between the censuses of 2011 and 2016.
 Due to proximity and historical ties, there is quite a lot of movement between people settled in Ireland and those in the UK.

 New Zealand

 Zimbabwean New Zealanders or Zimbabwean Kiwis are New Zealand citizens who are fully or partially of Zimbabwean descent or Zimbabwe-born people who reside in New Zealand.
 They include migrants to New Zealand of people from Zimbabwe, as well as their descendants.
 Today, over 5,614 people in New Zealand have Zimbabwean ancestry in 2016, making them one of the diaspora's smaller communities.
 New Zealand's Zimbabwean population is the biggest in Auckland.
 Many Zimbabwean New Zealanders are of White Zimbabwean origin, with a soon to be plurality of Shona people.
 Zimbabwean Kiwis are overwhelmingly concentrated on the North Island, particularly Wellington, Auckland and Hamilton.
-They form the second largest African community after South Africans and are predominantly English speaking and well educated, thus integrating well into Kiwi society.